BlockCertsAI/blockcertsai-sovereign-substrate-canon/README.md

 - No identity theft economy

 **This is not another chain.**
-**It replaces Web2 centralization and Web3 fragmentation with a Proof Economy built on protocol-level verification.**
+**It’s the foundation that replaces Web2 centralization and Web3 fragmentation with a Proof Economy that is built on protocol-level verification.**

 ---